-- 2. In the Update area, select the type of update that you want to perform a one-way sync - ACT! to Outlook, or Outlook to ACT! - or a two-way sync. - 3.
+- Figure Synchi your and Ou caler - 2.
+In the Update area, select the type of update that you want to perform a one-way sync - ACT! to Outlook, or Outlook to ACT! - or a twoway sync. - 3.
 Select a date option in the For These Dates area.